 Antidepressants can cause a range of side effects, the most common being fatigue.4 For some people, side effects like weight gain may occur when first starting a medication and gradually go away.
 If you’re taking antidepressants and begin to experience suicidal thoughts, talk to your doctor immediately.
 It can also be helpful to speak with your doctor about how you can expect to feel while taking antidepressants prior to doing so.

-Common side effects of antidepressants are:4
+Side effects of antidepressants may include:4

 - Fatigue